Shiyu-Sandy-Du/Simson-code-for-inhomogeneous-cavities-in-channel-flow/Cavities with different x position/temporal-channel-retau180-InhomoCavArray/README.md

 number of cavities

-x position of the center of the cavity [as an arry]
+x position of the center of the cavity [as an array]

 length in x-direction of the cavity

-z positions of the center of the cavity [as an arry]
+z positions of the center of the cavity [as an array]

 width in x-direction of the cavity